Ianis Hagi

 Ianis Hagi (born 22 October 1998) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Süper Lig club Alanyaspor and the Romania national team.

-Hagi made his professional debut for Viitorul Constanța at age 16, after having trained at the academy of his father Gheorghe, the joint all-time leading goalscorer of Romania.
-He moved abroad for the first time in 2016 to Italian side Fiorentina, but only played two Serie A matches.
+Hagi made his professional debut for Viitorul Constanța at the age of 16, after having trained at the academy of his father Gheorghe, the joint all-time leading goalscorer of Romania.
+He moved abroad for the first time in 2016, to Italian side Fiorentina, but only played in two Serie A matches.
 Hagi returned to Viitorul one and a half years later and won the Cupa României, before leaving again in 2019 for Belgian team Genk.
 In January 2020, he joined Rangers on an initial loan which was later made permanent, and aided them to win the league title the following season.

 Internationally, Hagi earned his first full cap for Romania in a 3–0 UEFA Nations League win over Lithuania in November 2018.
 He was selected in Romania's squad for UEFA Euro 2024, where they managed to win their group and reach the round of 16.